- Gain the confidence to tell your own stories as well as those by others

 You'll also undertake two elective units across the year - choose from:

-- Immersive Production: Developing an Experiential Concept for Film and Television Production - The unit will give you the opportunity to explore cutting edge and future focused technology so that you have a broad comprehension of the expertise and skills required if you want to delve further into immersive media production
+• Immersive Production - You will explore cutting edge and future focused technology to gain a broad comprehension of the expertise and skills required if you want to delve further into immersive media production.
+The unit will enable you to get a strong understanding of where the production industry is heading and allow you to pitch a concept using these technologies for a television production brief.

-- Theatre Production – You’ll work together with students from a wide range of courses to make a live theatre production.
+• Physical Theatre Production - You’ll work together with students from a wide range of courses to make a live physical theatre production.
+This could be further augmented by animated material or filmed material.
+TV or film students may also be involved capturing or streaming the performance.

-- Verbatim - you will learn about the history of Verbatim techniques in theatre.
-You will explore Verbatim texts and performance practices including ‘headphone’ theatre and documentary theatre practices.
+• Verbatim - You will explore Verbatim texts and performance practices including ‘headphone’ theatre and documentary theatre practices.
+The unit will culminate in small group films/performances using the practical techniques studied.

 If you opt to complete a professional practice year, this will take place in year three.
 You will undertake a placement within the creative industries to further develop your skills and CV.